 Food security and environmental damage are both major issues on the Caribbean island of Curaçao.
 To address both, a local organization (the Federashon Kooperativanan Uní di Produkshon) has developed a sustainable fishery course.
-Young fishers learn how to earn a livelihood sustainably and at the same time, learn about the importance of their home island’s marine ecological systems and the harm that destructive, non-sustainable fishing can do.
+Young fishers learn how to earn a livelihood sustainably.
+At the same time, they learn about their home island’s marine ecological systems and the harm that destructive fishing can cause.
 WWF Dutch Caribbean sponsored the pilot program of this initiative.

 The course takes five weeks.
 The Seacology grant covers the costs of one course with up to 20 students (there is a waitlist for this popular program), including meeting spaces and rental boats, fishing gear, teacher compensation, and food.